-Instead of major G-F or minor E-D (above), if we take any one of the seven (or eleven) notes as a tonic, what are the alterations we must bring to obtain a major or minor mode?
+Instead of major G-F or minor E-D (above), if we take any one of the seven (or twelve) notes as a tonic, what are the alterations we must bring to obtain a major or minor mode?
 For instance, what is the signature of G minor?
 The answer is : 2 flats B, E. The logical method consists of applying the idea presented above i.e. copying the pattern, but it may need some thinking and counting that we can avoid.
 This same method leads to an easy series of sharps and flats; one has only to keep in mind this series, in both directions :

 Circle of Fifths (see Remark, end of §4)